axgkl/pds/README.md

 - Mamba is the package manager for underlying tools the IDE is based upon, incl. a compiler
 - python, javascript, lua, shell, markdown lsp support ootb - but extendable

-It does not require elevated perms to install.

 Customization of NeoVim is based on the **[AstroNVim][astronvim]** distribution.

+Value Proposition:

+- It installs all tools required to turn neovim into an IDE into a directory (`~/pds`)
+- It does not require elevated perms to install.
+- There are zero requirements on the host (wget and bash), i.e. works on stripped down cloud hosts as well
+- Comes with tmux based test functions, verifying correct working of the IDE

 ## Bootstrap Installation